Jarichi/Mysteries-of-Rankhra/README.md

 This wiki is meant for players to essentially look up any information that has been revealed by me, to cross-check their notes, or to simply read about some stuff I wrote.
 Note that this information will generally update after each session until I either forget or until there is no information to read about, and that this info is subject to change.

+The graph view contains all (back)links to and from a certain folder.

 Below is a small folder hierarchy.

 ## World Notes